 What is Tik Tok?

-Tik Tok is an app that is popular amongst young cosplayers as they can lip-sync to almost any song and do skits and connect with other like-minded people.
+Tik Tok is an app that is popular amongst young cosplayers as they can lip-sync to almost any song.
+They can also do skits and connect with other like-minded people.
 I am sure that there are many other apps like this too.
 I am focussing on Tik Tok as I know a lot of cosplayers who use it.
 It is not just for cosplayers, many people use it for all types of things.
 There are also a lot of people who do not post content themselves but enjoy watching other peoples.

 What is a con?